Third Party Providers: Open Banking

 The Payment Service Directive (PSD) is European law, which is translated into UK law as the Payment Services Regulation.
 This law tells banks and other providers how they have to process payments and other services linked to providing payment services.
 The PSD was updated, and one of the changes introduced similar services to those contained in the UK’s Open Banking rules.

 The PSD changes mean that TPPs can (with your express permission) see information about accounts and make payments on your behalf.
 This applies to any payment accounts you can use online (such as current accounts, credit cards and some savings accounts).
-Some TPPs may ask for your Online Banking details so that they can see and use your account details, as they can’t yet use the methods introduced for Open Banking for certain accounts.
-The services offered by TPPs and the way they access information is developing.
-Soon the secure system developed for Open Banking will be used more widely.

 - Account aggregation: see your accounts with different providers all in one place in a mobile app or online.
 Banks, building societies and price comparison websites will be some of the companies providing this type of service.